 There are several ways to learn your lottery results:

-- You can log in to your family account to see your lottery results on March 31, 2014.
+- You can log in to your family account to see your Round 1 lottery results on March 31, 2014.
+Round 2 lottery results will be available by May 31, 2014.

 - If you used an email address to create your My School DC family account, you also will receive your lottery results by email.